klown/CCDB-StyleGAN2/CCDBnotes.md

             source ~/BlissStyleGAN/StyleGAN2/tensorflow/bin/activate
             ...
             ```
-      - However, CCDB later commments that for better performance, put the virtual environment directory into `$SLURM_TMPDIR`.
+      - However, CCDB later comments that for better performance, put the virtual environment directory into `$SLURM_TMPDIR`.
         - not clear how to do this
         - `$SLURM_TMPDIR` is a directory on the cluster, not the login node, so it can only be referenced from within a batch script, or within an interactive session.
       - Note: the last line in the batch script is typically a call to `python` to execute some AI-related python script.
 However, do not call `python` directly, but use `srun python ...` instead.
-      - A full batch script is available in `tensorFlowTestBatch.sh` and assumes the `tensorflow` virtuual environment folder has been built as described above and that it is situated in `~/BlissStyleGAN/StyleGAN2/tensorflow/`.
+      - A full batch script is available in `tensorFlowTestBatch.sh` and assumes the `tensorflow` virtual environment folder has been built as described above and that it is situated in `~/BlissStyleGAN/StyleGAN2/tensorflow/`.
       - The output from the batch script is found in a file named something like `tensorflowTest-cdr2678-66275923.out`.
 The `cdr-2678` is the node on which the script ran and the `66275923` is the batch job id.
 Both change every time the script is run.
 - Step 4 [Interactive Job](https://docs.alliancecan.ca/wiki/Tutoriel_Apprentissage_machine/en#Step_4:_Interactive_job_(salloc))
   - Use `salloc` as shown below.
 Note that `<def-someuser>` is either "def-whkchun" or "cpt-whkchun" for us.
 When this is executed, there are a number of message indicating that the job and its resources are being allocate -- it takes a few seconds: